 Taking the first steps

-If your doctor recommends that you consider a lung transplant, you'll likely be referred to a transplant center for evaluation.
-You're also free to select a transplant center on your own.
+If your health care provider recommends that you consider a lung transplant, you'll likely be referred to a transplant center for evaluation.
+You're also free to choose a transplant center on your own.
 When evaluating a lung transplant center:

 - Check with your health insurance provider to see which transplant centers are covered under your insurance plan.

-- Consider the number of lung transplants a center performs each year and transplant recipient survival rates by reviewing a database on the web maintained by the Scientific Registry of Transplant Recipients.
+- Consider the number of lung transplants a center performs each year and transplant recipient survival rates.
+You can review this information in a database on the web maintained by the Scientific Registry of Transplant Recipients.

-- Consider additional services that may be provided by a transplant center, such as support groups, assistance with travel arrangements, help finding local housing for your recovery period or information about organizations that can help with these concerns.
+- Consider additional services that may be provided by a transplant center.
+These can include support groups, assistance with travel arrangements and help finding local housing for your recovery period.
+The transplant center may also provide information about organizations that can help with these concerns.

 Once you decide where you would like to have your lung transplant, you'll need to have an evaluation to see if you're eligible for a lung transplant.
-During an evaluation, your doctors and transplant team may review your medical history, conduct a physical examination, order several tests, and evaluate your mental and emotional health.
+During an evaluation, your health care providers and transplant team review your medical history, conduct a physical examination, order many tests, and evaluate your mental and emotional health.

 Waiting for a donor organ